GlitchyZorua/GlitchyZorua/README.md

 ---------

 Firefox avacote.
-Used it since I was just a little kid. :)
+Used firefox since I was just a little kid. :)

 Privacy is a human right.